farm-ng/amiga-dev-kit/website/docs/reference/faq.md

     <br/><br/>
     Then launch the app template by clicking the <code>Amiga App Template</code> AppButton on the launcher before running your custom app with the <code>entry.sh</code> script.
+    <br/><br/>
+    Apps launched by clicking the AppButton should not experience this issue.
     </div>
 </details>